-- 1. That in accordance with the City of Barrie Delegation of Powers and Duties Policy, the Chief Administrative Officer be delegated temporary authority during the period of June 26, 2018 to December 31, 2018, to undertake the following actions: - a) To award or accept (proceed with the purchase of goods, services, or construction from one or more selected suppliers/contractors) contracts where Section 15 of the Procurement By-law would normally apply, subject to: - i) The ability to manage through total budget management as appropriate; and - ii) The award and availability of sufficient funds is to the satisfaction of the Director of Finance/Treasurer. - b) To adjust capital project funding including draws from reserves when bid prices exceed the lesser of 10% or \$500,000, under the following circumstances: - i) The adjustment is in the best interest of the Corporation as delays would result in significant financial loss to the Corporation or the adjustment is required to fulfil an existing obligation of the City; and - ii) Such adjustment is to the satisfaction of the Director of Finance/Treasurer. - c) To authorize extensions in the period to start construction for a maximum of two years, said extension to be deemed satisfactory in consultation with the Director of Business Development and Director of Legal Services and subject to the following: - i) The provision of a written undertaking to commence construction within one year, and to complete construction within two years; - ii) That all undertakings be received within 30 days of the notification from the City of the extension, and if not received within the 30 days, the City may exercise its option to repurchase;
+- 1. That in accordance with the City of Barrie Delegation of Powers and Duties Policy, the Chief Administrative Officer be delegated temporary authority during the period of June 28, 2022 to December 31, 2022, to undertake the following actions: - To award or accept (proceed with the purchase of goods, services, or construction from one or more selected suppliers/contractors) contracts where Section 15 of the Procurement By-law would normally apply, subject to: - i) The ability to manage through total budget management as appropriate; and, - ii) The award and availability of sufficient funds is to the satisfaction of the Director of Finance/Treasurer. - b) To adjust capital project funding including draws from reserves when bid prices exceed the lesser of 10% or \$500,000, under the following circumstances: - i) The adjustment is in the best interest of the Corporation as delays would result in significant financial loss to the Corporation or the adjustment is required to fulfil an existing obligation of the City; and, - ii) Such adjustment is to the satisfaction of the Director of Finance/Treasurer. - c) To authorize extensions in the period to start construction for a maximum of two years, for lands purchased from the City, with said extension to be deemed satisfactory in consultation with the Director of Business Development and Director of Legal Services and subject to the following: - i) The provision of a written undertaking to commence construction within one year, and to complete construction within two years;